CSS Guide Part 7 – Everything You Need To Know About Borders

 p { border: 2px dashed red}

-Now if you read all previous tutorials, you then you should now understand what each CSS property does and how to apply them.
-The best way to fully understand all of this is to mess around with the HTML and the CSS files and see what happens when you change things.
+Now if you read all previous tutorials, you then you should understand what each CSS property does and how to apply them.
+The best way to fully understand all of this is to mess around with the HTML and CSS files and see what happens when you change things.